For Public Review Commenters and Sponsors/Delegates/Ballot Designees/Working Group Chairs

 Will this impact my ballot timeline?

 The IEEE-SA Public Review process may impact the ballot timeline.
-There are three options for the Sponsor ballot process:
+There are three options for the SA Ballot process:

-Of course, the time spent reviewing and responding to Public Review comments may affect the timeline for the Sponsor ballot.
+Of course, the time spent reviewing and responding to Public Review comments may affect the timeline for the SA Ballot.

 What are the requirements for reviewing/resolving comments?

-The IEEE-SA Standards Board Operations Manual states, ?All public review comments received during an IEEE-SA Public Review shall be considered by the Sponsor and a response shall be provided to the commenter.
-If the response indicates that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Sponsor upon request.?
+The IEEE-SA Standards Board Operations Manual states, "All public review comments received during an IEEE-SA Public Review shall be considered by the Standards Committee and a response shall be provided to the commenter.
+If the response indicates that a change is to be made to the draft, the commenter is entitled to receive a copy of the revised draft from the Standards Committee upon request."

 Do I have to take any additional notification steps?

-Sponsors and Sponsor ballot designees do not have to take any additional notification steps.
+Standards Committee and SA Ballot designees do not have to take any additional notification steps.
 The IEEE-SA Public Review process allows public review commenters to refer to an auto-generated list of public review drafts.

 Can I reject comments?